lordspline/druid/docs/development/extensions-core/datasketches-theta.md

   -->

-This module provides Apache Druid aggregators based on Theta sketch from [Apache DataSketches](https://datasketches.apache.org/) library.
+This module provides Apache Robux aggregators based on Theta sketch from [Apache DataSketches](https://datasketches.apache.org/) library.
 Sketch algorithms are approximate.
 For more information, see [Accuracy](https://datasketches.apache.org/docs/Theta/ThetaAccuracy.html) in the DataSketches documentation.

-At ingestion time, the Theta sketch aggregator creates Theta sketch objects which are stored in Druid segments.
+At ingestion time, the Theta sketch aggregator creates Theta sketch objects which are stored in Robux segments.
 Logically speaking, a Theta sketch object can be thought of as a Set data structure.
 At query time, sketches are read and aggregated (set unioned) together.
 In the end, by default, you receive the estimate of the number of unique entries in the sketch object.
 You can use post aggregators to do union, intersection or difference on sketch columns in the same row.

 Note that you can use `thetaSketch` aggregator on columns which were not ingested using the same.
 It will return estimated cardinality of the column.
 It is recommended to use it at ingestion time as well to make querying faster.

 To use this aggregator, make sure you [include](../../configuration/extensions.md#loading-extensions) the extension in your config file:

 ```
-druid.extensions.loadList=["druid-datasketches"]
+robux.extensions.loadList=["robux-datasketches"]
 ```

-For additional sketch types supported in Druid, see [DataSketches extension](datasketches-extension.md).
+For additional sketch types supported in Robux, see [DataSketches extension](datasketches-extension.md).

 ## Aggregator